 The Nifongs also gave to two organizations what would total roughly $3 million in 2014 purchasing power dollars, according to a calculator on Measuring Worth.

 In 1949, the Nifongs gave $100,000 toward a retirement home and in 1953, bequeathed another $100,000 for that purpose, for what now is Lenoir Woods.
 The Nifongs also gave what is now Boone Hospital Center, but was once Boone County Hospital.

 “In 1953, the Nifongs gave $100,000.00 toward the construction of a wing, later named for them, at the Boone County Hospital.
 Finally, in 1953, the couple deeded the remainder of their farm to the Lenoir Memorial Home.
 Included in their gift were all the furnishings, antiques, works of art and memorabilia found in the house; all the associated outbuildings and contents; and all farm machinery and equipment,” states the National Register of Historic Places nomination form for Maplewood, which placed the house on the Register on March 13, 1979.

 So now you know something that’s not easy to learn.
-Both the Lutheran Senior Services website that lists Lenoir Woods doesn’t reference the Nifongs, nor does the Boone Hospital Center.
+Neither the Lutheran Senior Services website that lists Lenoir Woods references the Nifongs, nor does the Boone Hospital Center website.